-costs in the amount of \$1,166.68, for a total amount of \$15,466.68.
-Id. at 2.
-In accordance with General Order #9, petitioner's counsel represents that petitioner incurred no out-of-pocket expenses.
+costs in the amount of \$4,998.24, for a total amount of \$41,398.24.
+Id. at 4, 6-7.
+In compliance with General Order #9, petitioner has filed a signed statement indicating petitioner incurred \$1,951.44, in out-of-pocket expenses.

-On July 25, 2016, respondent filed a response to petitioner's motion.
-(ECF No. 27).
+On September 9, 2016, respondent filed a response to petitioner's motion.
+(ECF No. 43).
 Respondent argues that "[n]either the Vaccine Act nor Vaccine Rule 13 contemplates any role for respondent in the resolution of a request by a petitioner for an award of attorneys' fees and costs."
 Id. at 1.
 Respondent adds, however, that she "is satisfied the statutory requirements for an award of attorneys' fees and costs are met in this case."
 Id. at 2.
-Additionally, she "asserts that a reasonable amount for fees and costs in the present case would fall between \$12,000.00 to \$14,000.00," based on a survey of fee awards in five "similar cases and her experience litigating Vaccine Act claims."
+Additionally, she "asserts that a reasonable amount for fees and costs in the present case would fall between \$20,000.00, to \$28,000.00," but provides no basis or explanation for how she arrived at this proposed range other than stating that the range was based on "a survey of fee awards in similar cases and her experience litigating Vaccine Act claims."
 Id. at 3.
-Petitioner did not file a reply.